terenceshiu2010/finalCapstone/README.md

   ```
   git clone https://github.com/terenceshiu2010/finalCapstone
   ```
-- it will clone the system files to the currenct directory like below
+- it will clone the system files to the current directory like below
 ![image](https://user-images.githubusercontent.com/108268967/210893073-655f43f9-97ac-40cb-9760-d30fc1b0265a.png)
 - In additional, you have to install below application/module to user's computer in order to make the system working smoothly
   - [x] Install Python 3